CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2026-August/GH_Pages_Materials/GH-Pages-GitDemo.md

 Back in GitHub Desktop, note that changes to the files are tracked:
 ![tracking changes](../content/img/git11.png)

+Green + signs are new files.
+Red - signs are deleted files.
+Yellow . files are edited files.

 ![tracking changes](../content/img/git12.png)

 Step 2
 {: .label .label-step}
 1. Select the files you want to add commit changes to.
+(The ones with check marks next to them.)
 2. Add a commit message
 3. Click commit
 ![Commit](../content/img/git13.png)